aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 Triggers at epoch boundary.
 This function shouldn't abort.

+1. Distribute transaction fees to stake pools of active and pending inactive validators.
-1. Distribute rewards to stake pools of active and pending inactive validators (requested to leave but not yet removed).
+2. Distribute rewards to stake pools of active and pending inactive validators (requested to leave but not yet removed).
-2. Officially move pending active stake to active and move pending inactive stake to inactive.
+3. Officially move pending active stake to active and move pending inactive stake to inactive.
 The staking pool's voting power in this new epoch will be updated to the total active stake.
-3. Add pending active validators to the active set if they satisfy requirements so they can vote and remove pending inactive validators so they no longer can vote.
+4. Add pending active validators to the active set if they satisfy requirements so they can vote and remove pending inactive validators so they no longer can vote.
-4. The validator's voting power in the validator set is updated to be the corresponding staking pool's voting power.
+5. The validator's voting power in the validator set is updated to be the corresponding staking pool's voting power.